-Surface Water WDS Verifica ation: Provide the name of surface water waterbody (including the nearest sur proximate distance to the Name (s) Tooley Creek and tributaries.
-Distance(s) The nearest natural surface wate approximately 150 m northwest r body to the Site is a tributary of To of the Site. ooley Creek, located Based on all available information an d site knowledge, it is my opinio on that: Sa ampling and Monitorin g Program Status: 1) The current surface water monitoring program continues to effectively characterize the surface water conditions, and includes data that relates upstream/background and downstream receiving water conditions: YesNo The MECP approved the suspensi monitoring program due to const Highway 401/Courtice Road inter has approved the suspension of t are holding the surface water monabeyance. truction activities for the change and more recently he sondes placement and 2) All surface water sampling for the monitoring period being reported was successfully completed in accordance with the Certificate(s) of Approval or relevant authorizing/control document(s) (if applicable): Yes No Not applicable (No C of A, authorizing / control document applies) If no, specify below or provide det tails in an attachment.
-Surface Water Sampling Location lanation for change tion, additions, deletions) Date Tooley Creek The surface water monitoring pro 2016 and is currently held in abe 1-Apr-2016
+Surface Water WDS Verification: Provide the name of surface water body/bodies potentially receiving the WDS effluent and the approximate distance to the waterbody (including the nearest surface water body/bodies to the site): Distance(s) The nearest natural surface water body to the Site is a tributary of Tooley Creek, located approximately 150 m northwest of the Site.
+Based on all available information and ⊔ d site knowledge, it is my opinio n that: Sa ampling and Monitorin g Program Status: 1) The current surface water monitoring program continues to effectively characterize the surface water conditions, and includes data that relates upstream/background and downstream receiving water conditions: • Yes • No All surface water sampling for the monitoring period being reported was successfully completed in accordance with the Certificate(s) of Approval or relevant authorizing/control document(s) (if applicable): Yes No Not applicable (No C of A, authorizing / control document applies) If no, specify below or provide deta ails in an attachment.
+Surface Water Sampling Location anation for change tion, additions, deletions) Date

-3) a) Some or all surface water sampling and monitoring program requirements for the monitoring period have been established outside of a ministry C of A or authorizing/control document.
-YesNoNot Applicable b) If yes, all surface water sampling under 3 (a) was successfully comp established program from the site frequencies, locations and parame Technical Guidance Document: leted in accordance with the , including sampling protocols, ○ Yes○ No● Not Applicable If no, specify below or provide details in an attachment.
-Surface Water Sampling Location anation for change ion, additions, deletions) Date 4) All field work for surface water investigations was done in accordance with standard operating procedures, including internal/external QA/QC requirements, as established/outlined as per the Technical Guidance Document, MOE 2010, or as amended.
+3) a) Some or all surface water sample requirements for the monitoring products of a ministry C of A or authors. period have been established ○ Yes● No○ Not Applicable b) If yes, all surface water sampling under 3 (a) was successfully comp established program from the site frequencies, locations and parame Technical Guidance Document: leted in accordance with the , including sampling protocols, ○ Yes○ No● Not Applicable If no, specify below or provide details in an attachment.
+Surface Water Sampling Location planation for change cation, additions, deletions) 4) All field work for surface water investigations was done in accordance with standard operating procedures, including internal/external QA/QC requirements, as established/outlined as per the Technical Guidance Document, MOE 2010, or as amended.
 (Note: A SOP can be from a published source, developed internally by the site owner's consultant, or adopted by the consultant from another organization): YesNo Not applicable.